GideonPARANOID/a1_theme/readme.md

 | Key   | post_image |
 | Label | Post Image |

+### Twitter

-For Twitter sharing integration, also add the site variable `twitter` with the value set to your Twitter name.
+For sharing integration, also add the site variable `twitter` with the value set to your Twitter name.

+### Analytics

-For tracking, paste your Google Analytics tracking code snippet in `analytics.php`.
+Paste your Google Analytics tracking code snippet in `analytics.php`.